Start training your hunting dog now!

 Training and socialization for 13-week-old Labrador puppy

-Here are the things we worked on this week while training of Bubba.
+Here are the things we worked on this week while training of our puppies.

 Crate training

-At this point, I consider Bubba crate trained.
-We are no longer actively working on crate training her, it is just a natural part of her life.
-She goes in and out of the crate without issue, is quiet in the crate and sleeps soundly in her crate throughout the night.
-We put her in the crate around 9 pm and take her out at 6 am.
-She also spends time in her crate each day between periods of training or play time.
+At this point, I our pups crate trained.
+We are no longer actively work on crate training, it is just a natural part of their life.
+They go in and out of the crate without issue, are quiet in the crate and sleep soundly in crate throughout the night.
+We put them in the crate around 9 pm and take them out at 6 am.
+Our pups also spend time in their crate each day between periods of training or play time.

 Looking for more information on crate training?